Loading...

 Netherlands: Mandatory private basic insurance with a fierce 'Gatekeeper' model; the GP (huisarts) handles everything and heavily restricts specialist referrals or antibiotic prescriptions.
 Belgium: Mandatory social insurance through mutual funds.
 Patients choose their own doctors and hospitals.
 The reimbursement system covers about 75% of standard medical fees.

 For those who need to work locally or run a business, career prospects matter.
-Netherlands scores 85/100 while Belgium scores 78/100 on career opportunity.
-Netherlands has a slight edge over Belgium in career opportunity.
+Netherlands scores 83/100 while Belgium scores 67/100 on career opportunity.
+Netherlands scores notably higher than Belgium in career opportunity.

 Infrastructure also plays a role in daily quality of life.
-Netherlands (91/100, world-class) leads Belgium (85/100, world-class) in this category, which covers internet speed, public transit, and digital readiness.
+Netherlands (98/100, world-class) leads Belgium (96/100, world-class) in this category, which reflects internet penetration and fixed-broadband access (digital infrastructure).

 Climate can make or break a relocation decision.
 Netherlands scores 61/100 (moderate) while Belgium scores 59/100 (moderate).